notabn/Traffic-Sign-Classifier/README.md

     Speed limit (80km/h)  Traffic signals

-The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This doesn't compare to the accuracy on the test set of 93.4%
+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+This compares to the accuracy on the test set of 93.4%

 ####3.
 Softmax probabilities